-You Yangs Northern Range Circuit is a 12.3km, grade 3 hike located in the You Yangs Regional Park, Victoria.
-The hike should take around 4 hrs to complete.
+You Yangs Circuit is a 12.3km, grade 3 hike located in You Yangs Regional Park, Victoria.
+The hike typically takes 4 hours to complete.

-The You Yangs Northern Range Circuit hike commences at Turntable car park and traverses a number of varying trails including West Walk, Northern Range Walk, Branding Yard Trail, Saddleback Track, East Track and if you have time and energy at the end you can climb the 450 steps to Flinders Peak for rewarding views of the You Yangs and the surrounding plains.
+The You Yangs Circuit hike begins at Turntable car park and traverses various trails including West Walk, Northern Range Walk, Branding Yard Trail, Saddleback Track, and East Track.
+If you have time and energy at the end, you can climb the 450 steps to Flinders Peak for rewarding views of the You Yangs and the surrounding plains.

-This is not an overly challenging hike with most of the trail being easy to moderate.
-There are a few sections that require rock hopping with a steep gradient on Saddleback Track.
+This hike is not overly challenging, with most of the trail being easy to moderate.
+However, there are a few sections that require rock hopping, and the gradient on Saddleback Track is steep.

-There are a number of trails that allow you to create variations to shorten or lengthen this hike.
-One variation has been provided below that takes you past the Bunjil (Eagle) Geoglyph.
-Bunjil, the Creator Spirit of the local Wathaurong Aboriginal people, appears like an eagle on the plain below Mount Flinders in the You Yang National Park, Victoria.
-This geoglyph was part of a series of "Rhythms of Life" created by the internationally recognised artist Andrew Rogers, and was 'unveiled' in March 2006 to commemorate the Melbourne Commonwealth Games.
-It has a wingspan of around 100 metres, and approximately 1,500 tones of rock was used in its' construction.
+There are several trails that allow for variations to either shorten or lengthen this hike.
+One variation takes you past the Bunjil Geoglyph.
+Bunjil, the Creator Spirit of the local Wathaurong Aboriginal people, appears like an eagle on the plain below Mount Flinders in You Yangs Regional Park, Victoria.
+This geoglyph was part of a series called "Rhythms of Life," created by the internationally recognised artist Andrew Rogers, and was unveiled in March 2006 to commemorate the Melbourne Commonwealth Games.
+It has a wingspan of around 100 metres, and approximately 1,500 tonnes of rock were used in its construction.
 A great vantage point to see this is along the summit walk to Flinders Peak.

 Max elevation: 277 m